OrgFlow-Actions/demo/README.md

 Once that action has been completed, create another pull request to merge the changes from the branch `sandbox/qa` into `sandbox/uat`.
 You'll notice that the changes can be merged, so press the `Merge` button, and wait for the automatic deployment action to trigger again.
 Once that action is complete, you'll notice that the car object in the sandbox `OFUAT` has been updated with the changes from the other sandbox, and that the changes already in `OFUAT` were retained too.

-If you'd like to merge the changes back into the `OFQA` sandbox, then you simply need to create and merge another pull request (this time from the branch `sandbox/uat` into `sandbox/qa`).
+If you'd like to merge the changes back into the `OFQA` sandbox, then you simply need to create and merge another pull request (this time from the branch `sandbox/uat` into `sandbox/qa`), and then run the `Flow out an environment` workflow.

 ## Next steps